rdahltorp/javascript-code-quiz/README.md

 ## Installation

-To install, run, and work on the quiz code on your machine, clone down the index.html, style.css, script.js, and README.md files.
+To install, run, and work on the quiz code on your machine, clone down the index.html, assets folder (containing style.css & script.js), highscores-page folder (conatining highscores.html & highscores.js) and README.md files.
 Then open them in a source code editor.

+Worth noting that the assets folder contains an images folder, but this is not necissary to run the code as it just contains the demo gif of the quiz.

 ## Usage